 2. A two-month embedding period where staff members absorb and practice what the mindfulness skills they have learnt with support from the MiSP Hub .

-3. A four full day (five day if online) training course to train to Teach .b, a 10 session mindfulness programme, to children and young people aged 11+ .
+3. A five day online training course to train to Teach .b, a 10 session mindfulness programme, to children and young people aged 11+.
+We will run two courses from 10.00 to 15.00 Monday to Friday daily most likely on (E) 4th to 8th January 2021 and (F) 8th to 12th February 2021.

 4. Support to deliver the ten session curriculum ‘.b’